secwexen/secwexen-arsenal/README.md

 ## About

 **Secwexen Arsenal** is a comprehensive collection of defensive, and automation tools built for cybersecurity research, digital forensics, and threat analysis.
-The project brings together multi‑language utilities—written in **Python**, **Rust**, **Bash**, and **PowerShell**—designed to support real‑world workflows across Blue Team, and OSINT operations.
+The project brings together multi‑language utilities—written in **Python**, **Bash**, and **PowerShell**—designed to support real‑world workflows across Blue Team, and OSINT operations.

 ## Features